Concept-based Explanations for Out-Of-Distribution Detectors: Abstract

 \section{Abstract}

 Out-of-distribution (OOD) detection plays a crucial role in ensuring the safe deployment of deep neural network (DNN) classifiers.
 While a myriad of methods have focused on improving the performance of OOD detectors, a critical gap remains in interpreting their decisions.
 We help bridge this gap by providing explanations for OOD detectors based on learned high-level concepts.
-We first propose two new metrics for assessing the effectiveness of a particular set of concepts for explaining OOD detectors: 1) \textit{detection completeness}, which quantifies the sufficiency of concepts for explaining an OOD-detector's decisions, and 2) \textit{concept separability}, which captures the distributional separation between in-distribution and OOD data in the concept space.
-Based on these metrics, we propose a framework for learning a set of concepts that satisfy the desired properties of detection completeness and concept separability and demonstrate the framework's effectiveness in providing concept-based explanations for diverse OOD techniques.
-We also show how to identify prominent concepts that contribute to the detection results via a modified Shapley value-based importance score.
+We first propose two new metrics for assessing the effectiveness of a particular set of concepts for explaining OOD detectors: 1) \textit{detection completeness} -- which quantifies the sufficiency of concepts for explaining an OOD detector's decisions, and 2) \textit{concept separability} -- which captures the distributional separation between in-distribution and OOD data in the concept space.
+Based on these metrics, we propose an unsupervised framework for learning a set of concepts that satisfy the desired properties of high detection completeness and concept separability, and demonstrate its effectiveness in providing concept-based explanations for diverse off-the-shelf OOD detectors.
+We also show how to identify prominent concepts contributing to the detection results, and provide further reasoning about their decisions.